eddy-bryan/happy-hound-hotels/README.md

 ### Logo Design

 - **Logo.com:** The project's distinctive logo was created using Logo.com, a user-friendly platform for designing professional logos.
-The logo reflects the pet-friendly nature of the website and serves as a recognizable symbol of the brand.
+The logo reflects the pet-friendly nature of the website and serves as a recognisable symbol of the brand.

 ### Favicon Creation